vladimir1284/fleet-wiki/pages/03.developer/default.en.md

 title: Development
 ---

-Here we describe the details about the deployment of the platform.
+Here we describe the guidelines about the development process in **LADETEC**.
+The first *must-read* page describe the [rules](./31.rules/) that must be followed by ever developer in our team.

+In the next section we describe some interesting details abot [deployment](./32.deployment/).